chunkaichang/til/comp_arch/riscv_isa.md

 - Misaligned accesses are allowed (depending on the execution environment) and can be handled in software.
 However, misaligned loads and stores do not guarantee atomicity.

-- Weak memory consistency model is the default and seperates out I/O ordering from memory R/W ordering for performance.
+- Weak memory consistency model is the default.
 There is an extension for total store ordering.
+Sequential consistency is also possible by using atomic instructions in the A extension.

+## Extension M

+- Since there are no condition codes, divide-by-zero writes a special value (all 1's) to the destination register and does NOT raise an exception.
+Software needs to insert branches if language standards mandate divide-by-zero exceptions.

+## Extension A

+- The execution environment divides the address space to memory domain and I/O domain so that each domain can have its own memory ordering constraints (for performance).

+- Atomic instructions are used to enforce ordering within a domain.
+To enforce ordering across domains, FENCE instructions (part of base instruction set) should be used.

+- Two forms of atomic instructions: load-reserved/store-conditional and fetch-and-op.
+The spec explains why LR/SC is chosen rather than compare-and-swap.